Welcome to Western

 My bachelors degree is in mathematics.
 I worked for ten years as a mathematician programming computers and establishing computer systems in Alaska.
 The next fifteen years were spend in a remote part of Alaska near Denali, North America's highest and arguably most beautiful mountain, raising our family of three and making wooden toys.
 As our children moved on, I adventured into the position of director of student activities at Jamestown College, my Alma Mater in North Dakota.
 Three years later we moved to Oregon where I earned my MS Ed-IT at Western Oregon University.
 Since graduation I have taught at Chemeketa Community College and at Western.

 Currently we live in the foothills of the coastal range a short drive from WOU where we built our dream home which we share with our dog, cats and several farm animals.
-Back in Alaska our oldest son works on the North Slope.
+Back in Alaska our oldest son loves the outdoors and works in construction.
 Just a short distance north of us in Puyallup, Washington, we have two infant grandsons and in the center of the continent we have two near teenage granddaughters and a toddler grandson.
-Now with Medicare as a part of our life style, we cherish our family and friends, which includes our students.
-Our passion is leading groups on community service trips anywhere in the world.
+Now with Medicare as a part of our life style, we cherish our family and friends more than ever, which includes our students.
+Our passion is leading groups on community service trips anywhere in the world as well as volunteering locally which includes a free medical clinic.
 We've been to Mississippi after Katrina with five groups and to Tanzania twice to work with villagers and vulnerable children.
-This August we helped build a church/conference center in Tegucigalpa, Honduras.
+August a year ago we helped build a church/conference center in Tegucigalpa, Honduras.

 Some Details About Online Classes with this Instructor

-While many instructors rely on teaching or learning management system like Moodle, I tend to design my own websites.
+While many instructors rely on teaching or learning management systems like Moodle, I tend to design my own websites.
 While my websites are not elegant or highly interactive, designing my own websites offers me some creativity and flexibility I cherish.
 I may use Moodle and other websites for functions such as group discussions and uploading assignments.

 So here are the priorities for success in my classes: